ONE-RANDOM-HUMAN/we4k/README.md

 Finished match
 ```

-### Where was there claimed to be only one zig function?
+### Where was there claimed to be only one Zig function?
-After compilation, only one zig function remains after inlining and dead code elimination.
+After compilation, only one Zig function remains after inlining and dead code elimination.

 ## Thanks
 we4k was developed with contributions from many others.
 In particular